-2 OR MORE LEVEL 2 VIOLATIONS Elementary Middle Level 3.15 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation 3 days OSS 5 days OSS School Suspension for ten (10) days Requires a Disciplinary Hearing.
-Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative school 2 nd Violation 5 days OSS Disciplinary Hearing Expulsion for 6 Weeks and referral to the alternative school.
-Requires a Disciplinary Hearing.
-Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
-Requires a Disciplinary Hearing.
+Elem entary N liddle MINIMUM MAXIMUM MINIMUM MAXIMUM 3 days OSS 5 days OSS School Suspension for ten (10) days Requires a Disciplinary Hearing.
+Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative school 5 days OSS Disciplinary Hearing Expulsion for 6 Weeks and referral to the alternative school.
+Hearing.
+Expulsion for 9 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.

-3 rd Violation 7 days OSS Expulsion for 9 Weeks and referral to the alternative school.
+7 days OSS Disciplinary Hearing Expulsion for 9 Weeks and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
-Combination of local interventions, supports, and disciplinary response may be appropriate.
+MINIMUM 3 days OSS 5 days OSS 3 days OSS 5 days OSS 3 days OSS 5 days OSS 5 days OSS Disciplinary Hearing Expulsion for 6 Weeks and referral to the alternative school.
+7 days OSS Disciplinary Hearing 7 days OSS Disciplinary Hearing Expulsion for 9 Weeks and referral to the MINIMUMMAXIMUMMINIMUM3 days OSS5 days OSSShort Term Out-of- School Suspension for ten (10) days5 days OSSDisciplinary Hearing Expulsion for 6 Weeks and referral to the alternative school.Requires a Disciplinary Hearing.
+Expulsion for 9 weeks (about 2 months) and referral to the alternative school.7 days OSSDisciplinary Hearing Expulsion for 9 Weeks and referral to the alternative school.Requires a Disciplinary Hearing.
+Expulsion for 18 weeks (about 4 months) and referral to the alternative school.